lucask07/open_covg_daq_pcb/README.md

 #### Duplicating / copying layouts

+* Close the board
+* Copy (and paste) the portion of the schematic to replicate, rename nets that should not be connected to the original copy
+* Re-open the board layout
 * Close the schematic
-* Copy (and paste) the portion of the layout on the board
-* Re-open the schematic
-* Copy and past the schematic components that were copied in the layout.
+* Copy and past the board components that were copied in the schematic.
+* Rename nets on the board

 #### Autorouter and Fanout
 Use fanout for VDD and GND to planes.
 Select 'fanout signal'; 'fanout device' will do all signals of the IC which will add unnecessary vias to signal traces.
 To ripup all signals type into the command line 'RIPUP ;'